 Damiens remained with the locksmith a short time before he decided to become a soldier.
 That decision cost his uncle four hundred livres.
 It was in the French army, that Damiens served a Mr. Dubas, a Swiss officer, and, at the time, the Count of Raymond.
-Damiens went with Dubas when he traveled to Bavaria, and, upon returning from Bavaria, Damiens left Dubas.
+Damiens went with Dubas when he traveled to Bavaria, and, upon returning, Damiens left Dubas.

 He married Elizabeth Molerienne in 1739, and when he left the Jesuit college “he was observed to be reserved in his speech, inclined to passion, surly, and refractory towards his superiors.”
-After his marriage and until July 1756, he served numerous successive masters in a variety of ranks and under a variety of conditions and was described in the following terms:
+After his marriage and until July 1756, he served numerous successive masters in a variety of ranks and under a variety of conditions.
+At this time he was described in the following terms:

 “[V]ain, self-conceited, and affected to out-do every person of his own rank; … he was a keen newsmonger, of a seditious spirit, and … his bent to criticise upon public transactions made him much more loquacious and talkative … he frequently muttered to himself; … he was inflexible in his resolutions…he was impudent, and much given to lying; and … he was not insensible of the natural impetuosity of his passions.”